University First Aid Program – Frequently Asked Questions

 EpiPens® are not required under Regulation 1101 and should not be included in the first aid kits.

 Usually, individuals are to self-administer their own medication that they bring.
-In some instances, trained first aiders may be asked to assist with administering medication that an individual brings with them, with the consent of the individual, and if they are responsive and can identify the medication properly.
+In some instances, trained first aiders may be asked to assist administering medication that an individual brings with them, with the consent of the individual and if they are responsive and can identify the medication properly.

 Yes, some alternatives are approved for first aid kit contents.
 They include: